-Laura Golino De Lovato
+Laura Golino de Lovato

 Laura Golino de Lovato is the Executive Director of Northwest Pilot Project (NWPP), a nonprofit organization providing housing assistance, transportation, and advocacy to very low-income seniors in Multnomah County.
 Laura has over 25 years of fundraising and nonprofit management experience, providing leadership in fund development, strategic planning and community engagement.
 Laura worked at Oregon Food Bank, joining that organization after making the Portland area her home over 10 years ago, and rising to the position of Director of Development, Marketing and Communications.
 She has volunteered with SCRAP, OPAL Environmental Justice, Portland Festival Symphony, and the PDX Jazz Board of Directors.
 Laura holds a Master’s degree in Library and Information Science from Simmons College, Boston.
-She values social justice, inclusive communities and animals.
-She lives south of Portland with her husband and two Golden Retrievers.

-Board Vice President
+Board Vice President and Secretary

-A native of Kansas City, KS and raised in Oregon, Martin Mueller and wife Sally recently returned to Portland after nearly four decades in New York City.
 Martin is the former Dean of The New School for Jazz and Contemporary Music in Greenwich Village and has been active in Jazz Education for 38 years, in the US and in more than 25 countries.
 He was a founding member of the International Association of Schools of Jazz and was the NYC leader for the NEA research study “Changing the Beat: A Study of the Worklife of Jazz Musicians.”
 Martin has appeared on numerous jazz and arts panels and received Downbeat Magazine’s Achievement Award for Jazz Education in 2002 and the “A Team” advocacy award from the Jazz Journalists Association in 2005.

 A native of South Bend, Idiana, Walt Henry received his Bachelor’s Degree in Business Administration from the University of Notre Dame.
 He picked up the tenor sax in grade school, and played in various bands throughout high school, college and thereafter.
 Though Walt’s musical talents having plateaued, his love of jazz continues on.
 Walt has worked at Standard Insurance Company for over 20 years, having led teams in Life Benefits Operations, Underwriting, and currently the Appeals unit within their Legal Department.
 Walt and his wife Amy have two sons, who are currently studying at Oregon State and Gonzaga Universities.
 Outside his volunteer work with PDX Jazz and listening to music, Walt enjoys hiking, running, baseball, and has held board positions with his church and son’s high school.

-Cynthia Plank lives in Portland Oregon, and has been teaching band at Beaumont Middle School for 15 years.
+Cynthia Plank lives in Portland Oregon, and has been teaching band at Beaumont Middle School for over 15 years.
 Upon completing her Bachelor of Music degree in Music Education and Teacher Certification at the University of Oregon, Ms. Plank went on to earn a Master of Music degree in Instrumental Conducting at the American Band College, through Sam Houston State University.
 She received the Mary V. Dodge Award for Outstanding School Music Teacher for 2011-2012 and was also a quarter-finalist for the Music Educator Grammy Award in 2015.
 She is the founder of the Portland Community Wind Band (2005), and conducted the ensemble for six years.
 Cynthia performs regularly in the Portland area- on timpani with the PCWB, as a vocalist, bassist and flutist with the Second Wind Jazz group and subs with the Oregon Symphonic Band.
-Ms. Plank was published this year in the series Teaching Music Through Performance In Jazz, Vol II, and was recently selected as one of School Band and Orchestra Magazine’s 50 Directors Who Make a Difference.
+Ms. Plank was published in the series Teaching Music Through Performance In Jazz, Vol II, and was selected as one of School Band and Orchestra Magazine’s 50 Directors Who Make a Difference.
 When she is not in the classroom, at the gym or on stage, Ms. Plank enjoys gardening and traveling with her husband Corey.